 If you’re considering testing the sale-event waters, these six tips will help you maximize your income:

 1) Do your homework.

-The more you can learn ahead of time about how sale events work, and how your particular event works, the better prepared you’ll be.
-When I first considered trying a sale event, I picked the brain of a friend from my local mommies’ group, to collect every tip she had to offer.
-I also read everything my own sale had to say on its website, and everything I could find on Consignment Mommies.
+The more you can learn ahead of time about how sale events work (especially YOUR event), the better prepared you’ll be.
+Before my first event, I picked the brain of a mommy-group friend, to collect every tip she had.
+I also read everything on my own sale’s website, and everything I could find on Consignment Mommies.

 Consignment Mommies is a super all-around resource for all things consignment-sale-related.
 Their tips cover how to set prices and attach price tags, how to hang pants for the best chances of selling them, and more.
 If you’re new to this world, spend an afternoon perusing their website and bookmarking things you’ll want to go back to later.